 Any changes in course enrollment or credit status may affect your financial aid eligibility.
 If you drop courses, you may be required to use any tuition refunds to repay scholarships or loans.

-You should discuss any financial or enrollment status changes in advance with your financial aid advisor so that an assessment can be made of how those changes affect financial aid.
+You should discuss any financial or enrollment status changes in advance with your financial aid officer so that an assessment can be made of how those changes affect financial aid.
 If you are receiving federal aid and withdraw from all of your courses within a term, you must inform Student Financial Services immediately and complete loan exit counseling online.

 Faculty of Arts and Sciences Special Student

 If you are enrolled as a Special Student in Faculty of Arts and Sciences (FAS) courses, you must provide confirmation of your enrollment to Student Financial Services before financial aid funds can be disbursed.